Bought something that turns out to be faulty? You may have the right to get a refund, a replacement or a repair. Here’s what you need to know.

 SAVVY TIP: You wouldn’t get these rights if you got something free of charge that’s normally free – such as a trial version of some anti-virus software, for example.

 Anything you buy, whether that’s software, downloadable music, books or apps, should be of satisfactory quality, as described and ‘fit for purpose’ which means they should do the job they were designed to do.

 SAVVY TIP: There’s an extra safeguard that may be useful if you’re not naturally techy, namely, that if you say that you want to use the digital content with a particular tablet, mobile phone or laptop, that then becomes part of the contract.

 In some sectors, such as telecoms and financial services, traders must sign up to an ‘alternative dispute resolution scheme’ – such as an ombudsman scheme.
-I others, they don’t have to do this by law, but there had to be an alternative dispute resolution scheme available for them to join.
-This requirement came into force on July 9th 2015.
+In others, they don’t have to do this by law, but there had to be an alternative dispute resolution scheme available for them to join.

 From October 1st 2015 all traders have had to tell consumers that they can use an alternative dispute resolution scheme and whether the trader has signed up to it.
 It may count against the trader if they don’t.